 About the Review

-We are undertaking a Review into Reporting to Families between July 2020 and March 2021.
+We undertook a Review into Reporting to Families between July 2020 and March 2021.

 School reports communicate to families their child’s learning progress and achievement.

 The current arrangements for reporting to families have been in place since 2007.
-The Review will consider if these arrangements still meet learner and family needs.
+The Review considered if these arrangements still meet learner and family needs.

 - The development of the Department of Education (DoE) Assessment Strategy 2020-2023.
 One of the key actions being to undertake a Review into Reporting to Families.

 - DoE and the Australian Education Union committing to the Review as part of the current teachers’ award agreement.

 In addition, innovations in technology are providing new possibilities for schools.
 This is transforming the ways families can engage in and support their child’s learning and wellbeing.

 A Review Report was submitted to the Department of Education Executive and the Minister for Education by April 2021.
 The Report includes recommendations on: